 While technology has been key to helping millions of women launch and manage small businesses, it’s only one part of the solution for maintaining those businesses in the pandemic era.
 The World Economic Forum has concluded that building a more equitable global economy requires at least three things: capital, digital payments, and innovative public-private partnerships.
 Together, these assets will help close the gender gap in credit access, enable women to securely receive payments and government subsidies through mobile technology, and provide access to innovative programs that help women better understand savings, finance, insurance, and other banking services that support their economic well-being.

 Notably, the theme for this year’s International Women’s Day is “Choose to Challenge.”
-What better way to challenge ourselves than by working together to ensure that the global economic recovery prioritizes those who’ve been most impacted by COVID?
+What better way to challenge ourselves than by working together to ensure that the global economic recovery prioritises those who’ve been most impacted by COVID?

 Learn more about how International Women’s Day is inspiring women.
 Visit the International Women’s Day website to learn how you can support women and raise awareness via social media using #choosetochallenge.